yourOnlyCode/proxy/README.md

 - **Profile with Socials** - Link Instagram, Twitter/X, Snapchat, and TikTok (visible only after connection)

 ### User Flow
+1. **Sign Up / Log In** - Create account or sign in with email
-1. **Onboarding** - Create your profile with name, age, bio, and photo
+2. **Onboarding** - Create your profile with name, age, bio, and photo
-2. **Link Socials** - Optionally connect your social media accounts
+3. **Link Socials** - Optionally connect your social media accounts
-3. **Activate Proxy** - Toggle on to become visible and see others nearby
+4. **Activate Proxy** - Toggle on to become visible and see others nearby
-4. **Set Proximity** - Choose how close people need to be to discover them
+5. **Set Proximity** - Choose how close people need to be to discover them
-5. **Send Interest** - Tap a user card to view their profile and send interest
+6. **Send Interest** - Tap a user card to view their profile and send interest
-6. **Wait for Response** - They can accept or decline
+7. **Wait for Response** - They can accept or decline
-7. **Connect & Chat** - If accepted, send messages and view their socials
+8. **Connect & Chat** - If accepted, send messages and view their socials

 ## App Structure

 ```
 src/
+├── api/
+│   └── supabase.ts            # Supabase auth & database client
 ├── navigation/
 │   └── RootNavigator.tsx      # Main navigation with auth flow
 ├── screens/
+│   ├── AuthScreen.tsx         # Login/Signup screen
 │   ├── WelcomeScreen.tsx      # Landing/splash screen
 │   ├── ProfileSetupScreen.tsx # Profile creation
 │   ├── SocialsSetupScreen.tsx # Social media linking